Best Day Trips from Porto

 It doesn’t matter where you go to Portugal, it’s always a foodie’s paradise.
 If you have a sweet tooth, do not miss the opportunity of having a traditional “bola de Berlin” at Ze Natario, very centrally located.
 I went there following my friend Alberto’s recommendation (he’s an expert!) and it was so good I ended up buying a box to take home.

 I’ve spent a weekend in Vila Real with my friend Alberto and we had a blast!

 Located by the river Corgo, it’s less than an hour away from Porto and very recommended for every road trip in Portugal.

-Vila Real has a few well preserved chapels and buildings in the traditional Manuelino style, interesting museums (psst, all of them are free to visit!) and a very relaxed vibe.
+Vila Real has a few well-preserved chapels and buildings in the traditional Manueline style, interesting museums (psst, all of them are free to visit!), and a very relaxed vibe.